codelovin-projects/core-java-one/README.md

 # core-java-one
-Demonstration of coding in Java 8
+Demonstration of coding in Java 8 - Part I